Originally published at Parent.co

 Let love conquer, crazy Momma’s –

 Friends, God blessed me with a wonderful message about fighting fear from the beautiful and talented author, Kelly Balarie, from Purposeful Faith.
-Her new book, Fear Fighting: Awakening Courage to Overcome Your Fears, was released this month and has had wild success.
+Her new book, Fear Fighting: Awakening Courage to Overcome Your Fears, has had wild success.
 As seen on the Today Show, Fear Fighting is Kathy Lee’s FAVORITE BOOK!